Medical Ethics Questions: How to Nail Them in Your Interview

 Beneficence means you must do what’s best for the patient; in this scenario, it would be worth ensuring the patient understands all available treatment options.
 To do good and not harm, you must consider the patient’s risk level of harming themselves must be weighed against potentially breaking confidentiality to protect their well-being.

-“You have the choice to give a liver transplant to either a 76-year-old grandmother who is active in the community and a 30-year-old man struggling with addiction.
+“You have the choice to give a liver transplant to either a 76-year-old grandmother who is active in the community or a 30-year-old man struggling with addiction.
 How do you decide who gets the transplant?”

 This clinical ethics example is tricky; unfortunately, your decision (should you need to make one) should not rely on the information given in this statement.
 Using justice as your compass, you must gather information about the condition of both parties; fairness is key here.